allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 ### dyld3 status

-Mind that dyld3 in still under the development, it has not yet been released.
+Mind that dyld3 in still under development, it has not been released yet.
-I&nbsp;guess it is currently available for system apps, not to increase their speed, but mainly to test dyld3 stability.
+I&nbsp;guess it is currently available for system apps not to increase their speed, but mainly to test dyld3 stability.

-[Louis Gerbarg](https://twitter.com/lgerbarg) told that dyld3 has its daemon.
+[Louis Gerbarg](https://twitter.com/lgerbarg) said that dyld3 had its daemon.
 On macOS High Sierra there is no dyld3 daemon. `closured` is currently invoked by dyld3 as a&nbsp;command line tool with `fork`+`execve`.
 It does not even cache created dyld closures.
 For sure we will see a&nbsp;lot of changes in the near future.

 Are you curious about my opinion?
-I&nbsp;think the fully working dyld3 with `closured` daemon will be shipped with the next major macOS version.
+I&nbsp;think a&nbsp;fully working dyld3 with `closured` daemon will be shipped with the next major macOS version.
 I&nbsp;think this new dyld3 version will implement even faster in-memory closure cache.
-Everyone will feel a&nbsp;drastic app launch time improvement on all Apple platforms – launch time much closer to the statically linked app launching than to the current dyld2 launching time.
+Everyone will feel a&nbsp;drastic app launch time improvement on all Apple platforms – launch time much closer to statically linked app launching than to the current dyld2 launching time.
 I&nbsp;keep my fingers crossed.